-Mosquito bites spread several viruses like malaria, zika virus, and yellow fever among others.
-For bedbugs, they don’t carry any disease, however the wound when left untreated can lead to entry of germs in our bodies.
+Mosquito bites spread several viruses like malaria, zika virus, and yellow fever, among others.
+For bedbugs, they don’t carry any disease; however, the wound can lead to the entry of germs in our bodies when left untreated.

 6. Who They Bite.

-Mosquitoes not only bite humans but also many other animals like birds.
-Mosquitoes are categorized into different species and each have their preferences on what to feast on.
+Mosquitoes bite not only humans but also many other animals like birds.
+Mosquitoes are categorized into different species, and each has their preferences on what to feast on.
 Some prefer humans over other animals.

 Contrary to that, bedbugs have a specific diet: human blood.
-Although in some cases bedbugs do feed from other animals, they stick to humans for most part of their lives.
+Although bedbugs do feed from other animals in some cases, they stick to humans for most of their lives.

-They preference to human blood has been attributed to the convenience of the host, given they cannot fly nor jump.
-In addition, the human skin has an easier surface to bite through compared to that of furrier animals.
+Their preference for human blood has been attributed to the host’s convenience, given they cannot fly nor jump.
+Also, the human skin has an easier surface to bite through compared to that of furrier animals.

 Where are you likely to get Mosquitoes and Bedbugs?

 Bedbugs are most common in populated settlements like cities and suburbs.
 The higher the population, the more the bedbugs.
-Close proximity of households enables easier movement of bedbugs from one house to another.
+The proximity of households enables the easier movement of bedbugs from one house to another.

 Related: Mosquito Traps

-Mosquitoes on the other hand, require standing water like ponds and pools to breed.
-You are therefore more likely to experience mosquito problems if you live near a lake, ocean, or neighborhood with un-maintained swimming pool.
+Mosquitoes, on the other hand, require standing water like ponds and pools to breed.
+Therefore, you are more likely to experience mosquito problems if you live near a lake, ocean, or neighborhood with an un-maintained swimming pool.